paulfitzpatrick85/CI-Portfolio-Project-4/README.md

 ## Credits
-+ All photos from pexels.com
++ All photos where taken from pexels.com and are then hosted on my cloundiary.com account.

 + The code for the navbar was taken from the 'I think therefore I blog' walkthrough navbar section of the base.html file and only changed very slightly.

-+ Also from the walkthrough I used as a template from the 'class PostDetail', the 'def get' and 'def post' functions as I want to mimic how a comment can be related to a particular post, that a band profile could be related to a particular genre/catagory.
++ Also from the walkthrough I used as a template from the 'class PostDetail', the 'def get' and 'def post' functions as I want to mimic how a comment is related to a particular post, that a band profile could be related to a particular genre/catagory.
 The code was changed to suit my sites needs, a quick comparison is of each is shown below, my code being that on the left in both screen shots.

 ![class compare](https://user-images.githubusercontent.com/55660566/186520286-5e55abf0-bdce-4e85-8f27-eb272e6a0441.png)